A really easy Sweetpotato and Lentil Curry that's gluten free and vegan, too! Serve it with naan bread and yogurt.

 6 cups chicken broth

-1 1/4 pounds yellow- or orange-fleshed sweetpotatoes, peeled and cut into 1/2-inch chunks
+1 1/4 pounds orange- or yellow/white-fleshed sweetpotatoes, peeled and cut into 1/2-inch chunks

 2 tablespoons Worcestershire sauce